kajott/CompoKit/README.md

   - OpenMPT pattern visualization is configured with maximum font size
   - interpolation and stereo separation is **not** configured; you need to switch to mono without filtering manually when playing proper MOD files!
   - SID is configured for Mono output with 8580 digi boost enabled
+- XnView
+  - medium-contrast "dark" color scheme
+  - show only image files in browser, nothing else
+  - disable all toolbars except menu and status bar
+  - Enter key goes directly to fullscreen mode
+  - no image info overlays on thumbnails or in fullscreen mode